vermiculus/seanallred.com/content/wedding/_index.md

 If you haven't already, please [fill out the RSVP](/wedding/rsvp).

 # Hotel Reservations
-A block of reservations have been made at the [Courtyard by Marriott][hotel] in Frederick, about [15--20 minutes][hotel-venue] southwest of the venue.
+A block of rooms are being held at the [Courtyard by Marriott][hotel] in Frederick, about [15--20 minutes][hotel-venue] southwest of the venue.

 [hotel]: https://goo.gl/maps/FqKmFf7T7mv
 [hotel-venue]: https://goo.gl/maps/XBRctNdfZ1s